TinkerSoc/TinkerWeb/README.md

 ## Development

 ### Requirements
 This is the Hugo implementation of the TinkerSoc website.
+You can either push updates to the live or test branches, which will be automatically built and served by [WebbTech](https://webbtech.uk) to [tinkersoc.org](https://tinkersoc.org) and [test.tinkersoc.org](https://test.tinkersoc.org) respectively, or you can build the site yourself using the instructions below:

-To get started building the website you will need a working [go](https://golang.org/) installation.
+To get started
+building the website locally you will need a working [go](https://golang.org/) installation.

 You will also need `make`, the [`hugo`](https://github.com/spf13/hugo) tool, and